 Tier 2 jobs must usually be advertised to workers from within the European Economic Area (EEA) before they can be offered to non-EEA immigrants, unless the job is on the Tier 2 Shortage Occupations List.
 This is known as the Resident Labour Market Test.

 Tier 2 (General) visa For workers who have a skilled job offer and a certificate of sponsorship from a UK employer with a valid Tier 2 sponsorship licence.
 The vacancy must be advertised to UK workers before it can be offered to an immigrant, unless it is on the Tier 2 Shortage Occupations List.
 Limited to 20,700 places a year for job applicants resident outside the UK.

 Tier 2 (Intra-Company Transfer) visa For employees of multinational company who are being transferred to the business's UK branch.
 Applicants must have a valid certificate of sponsorship from their employer.
-There are four sub-categories:
+There are two sub-categories:

 Long term staff

 Tier 2 (Minister of Religion) visa For workers who've been offered a job, such as missionary or minister of religion, within a religious community organisation in the UK.

 Tier 2 (Sportsperson) visa For elite sportspeople and coaches.
 The applicant must be recognised or endorsed by their sport's governing body.